 - Military Caregiver Leave (QEL) if the family member is not otherwise covered under CFRA; and

 - Leave for a grandparent, grandchild, adult child who is otherwise not capable of self-care because of a mental or physical disability, sibling, domestic partner, or parent-in-law (parent of a spouse or domestic partner) with a serious health condition.

 An employee who takes leave under CFRA for one of the above circumstances may still have 12 weeks of job-protected leave available to take in the calendar year for another qualifying reason (i.e., spouse, child, or parent) under FMLA, if they meet the eligibility requirements.

-At the end of an employee's period(s) of PDL, a CFRA eligible employee may request a CFRA leave of up to 12 workweeks for reason of birth of her child.
-There is no requirement that either the employee or child have a serious health condition nor is there a requirement that the employee no longer be disabled by her pregnancy, childbirth, or related medical condition before taking CFRA leave for reason of birth of her child.
+At the end of an employee's period(s) of PDL, a CFRA eligible employee may request a CFRA leave of up to 12 workweeks for reason of birth of a child.
+There is no requirement that either the employee or child have a serious health condition nor is there a requirement that the employee no longer be disabled by pregnancy, childbirth, or related medical condition before taking CFRA leave for reason of birth of a child.
 For additional information on PDL, refer to Policy 2120.